pratapvansh484-cell/camera-gesture-communicator/README.md

 - User-friendly interface for quick interaction

 ## Goal
-To bridge the communication gap for mute and deaf individuals.
+To bridge the communication gap for mute and deaf individuals and also to make it easy for mute and deaf individuals to connect with normal people.

 ## Sign Language Dataset Link
 https://www.kaggle.com/kernels/fork-version/72933562